Skip to main content

 Ideas and inspiration for tone-on-tone colour

-For small rooms that you want to visually enlarge, we recommend all tinted whites and light pastel shades.
+For small rooms that you want to visually enlarge, we recommend all tinted white tones and light pastel shades.
 The soft colour shades of the LittlePomp chalk paints are particularly suitable.

-Radiators should always be painted in the same colour as the wall paints.
-This way, they blend into the background and are no longer a disturbing eye-catcher.
-If you paint with our wall paint The Valuable Wall Paint, use the matching varnish in Matt Varnish quality for the radiators.
-By the way, you can also include doors and door frames in your monochrome colour scheme.
-This creates even more calm in the room.
+You should always paint radiators in the same wall paint.
+This will make them recede into the background and no longer stand out.
+If you paint with our wall paint The Valuable Wall Paint, use the matching Easy Eggshell for the radiators !
+Incidentally, you can also incorporate doors and door frames into your monochrome colour scheme.
+This will create even more calm in the room.

 If you want to be completely consistent, paint the floor in the same colour.
-Choose the stable lacquer quality MissPompadour Eggshell Varnish and then stabilise the paint with MissPompadour To Seal.
+Choose the MissPompadour Easy Eggshell! for this too and then stabilise the paint with MissPompadour To Seal.
 Alternatively, you can simply lay a carpet in a similar colour.

 Simple instructions for painting furniture, ceiling and wall in the same colour

-Step 1: Start with the ceiling, paint it twice.
+Step 1: Start with the ceiling and paint it twice.

 Step 2: Then paint the walls.
-For a rich coat of paint, we recommend two coats.
+We recommend two coats for a rich coat of colour.

-Step 3: If you want to paint unencumbered furniture in the same colour shade, use either wall paint or the varnish quality MissPompadour Matt Varnish in the same colour shade.
-The Eggshell Varnish quality looks a little brighter because it reflects the light differently.
-If you use wall paint, it makes sense to stabilise the surfaces with MissPompadour To Seal.
+Step 3: If you want to paint non-stressed furniture in the same colour shade, use either wall paint or Easy Eggshell! in the same colour shade.
+If you use wall paint, it is advisable to stabilise the surfaces with MissPompadour To Seal.

-You can find detailed instructions in our blogs on painting ceilings and painting walls.
+You can find detailed instructions in our blogs on painting ceilings in colour and painting walls.

 FAQs on monochrome furnishing